JJJinx/SSLCSI/README.md

 ## Robustness of SSL Algorithms to Data Scarcity.
-Following table gives the result of different SSL algorithm's accuracy when labeled dataset size decrease.
+The following table gives the result of different SSL algorithms' accuracy when labeled dataset size decreases.
+These results are obtained after fine-tuning the whole network.

 | Labeled Dataset Size | 100% | 50% | 20% | 10% | 5% |
 | ----- | ------ | ----- | ----- | ------ | ----- |